-Offered by Apple, iMessage has been available on iOS since 2011 and OS X since 2012, and it is by far the most convenient way to securely send messages for Mac and iPhone/iPad users.
+Offered by Apple, iMessage has been available on iOS since 2011, OS X / macOS since 2012, and watchOS since 2015.
+It is by far the most convenient way to securely send messages for users of Apple devices.
 Using end-to-end encryption by default, it is very secure.
 Only you and the person you’re messaging can get to the contents of an iMessage conversation.
-More on iMessage security can be found, here (PDF, see page 41).
+More on iMessage security can be found in this Apple Platform Security document.

 Telegram is very easy to use and on all platforms, and it offers plenty of settings to set it up how you like it.
 Two-Step verification, password protection for the client, and various settings to customize the look and feel of the chat are a few examples why Telegram is a great messaging app option.

 Chat encryption is not enabled by default, so if you use Telegram make sure to initiate "Secret Chats" with your friends.
 Also, the encryption that is used, once enabled, is based on the MTProto 2.0 mobile protocol, but Telegram has been broadly criticized for a number of reasons.